WDDCP/commcare-wddcp/README.md

 `cd /vagrant` Be in the correct folder

+`./scripts/docker bash` Start and enter CLI to appropriate docker image

+`cd /mnt/commcare` Be in the folder where files are

+`./manage.py makemigrations` then `./manage.py migrate` to set up django

+### Run
+Inside vagrant machine (but not on docker image):

 `./scripts/docker runserver --bootstrap` Build and set up required services

-`./scripts/docker runserver` Run -- available from localhost:8000
+`./scripts/docker runserver` Application  available from localhost:8000

-### Development
-`vagrant ssh` Be inside vagrant box

-`./scripts/docker bash` For CLI inside appropriate docker image

-Files are in /mnt/commcare

-`./manage.py makemigrations` then `./manage.py migrate`